Distributed Triangle and Simplex Enumeration in Hypergraphs: Triangle and Simplex Enumeration in Sparse Hypergraphs

 \subsection{Everywhere Sparse Hypergraphs}

-The $\Omega(n^{1-\eps})$ lower bound of Theorem~\ref{thm:sparse-lb} crucially employs hypergraphs with small but dense subsets of vertices (namely, the set $[n']$ in the construction).
-Thus, the hypergraphs are globally sparse, having $O(n)$ edges, but locally dense, as the average degree in $H' = H\left[[n']\right]$ is $\Theta(n^{1-1/r})$ in expectation.
+The $\Omega(n^{1-\eps})$ lower bounds of Theorem~\ref{thm:sparse-lb} crucially employ hypergraphs with small but dense subsets of vertices (namely, the set $[n']$ in the construction).
+Thus, the hypergraphs are globally sparse, having average degree $O(1)$, but locally dense, as the average degree in $H' = H\left[n'\right]$ is $\Theta(n^{1-1/r})$ in expectation.
 On the other hand, the upper bound of Theorem~\ref{thm:bounded-degree-ub} implies that if \emph{all} degrees are bounded, then triangle enumeration can be performed efficiently.
 In this section, we consider more refined hypergraph parameter that measures the maximum density of sub-hypergraphs of $H$.

 In the case of \emph{graphs}, the idea of ``maximum density subgraph'' is captured by the graph's arboricity.
 Here the \dft{arboricity}, $\alpha(G)$, of a graph $G = (V, E)$ is defined to be the minimum number of forests into which $G$'s edges can be partitioned.
 The seminal result of Nash-Williams shows that this definition is equivalent to all subgraphs of $G$ being sparse.